oftc/oftc-web/FAQ/Services.md

 ## I receive an error message saying i need to be identified and verified ##

 To identify, use `/msg NickServ IDENTIFY <password> [nick]`.
-If you are identified and still receiving the error, you need to verify your account via [https://services.oftc.net](https://services.oftc.net).
+If you are identified and still receiving the error, you need to verify your account via the link that you received from NickServ upon registration.
+Should the link have expired or you need a new one, use `/msg NickServ REVERIFY` while being identified.

 ## Do you provide SASL? ##